How Do Temporary Tattoos Work?

-There are two basic components that make up a fake tattoo: the paper and the image.
+The only question is: how do they work?
+And, since we came to that, how are temporary tattoos made after all?
+And what makes them so easy to apply and remove?
+We’ll give you a clue...it’s all about layers!
+Two basic components make up a fake tattoo: the paper and the image.
 Below we’ll describe how different layers in the paper and image work together.

 Temporary Tattoo Paper

-- Transfer film: This is applied over the release coating.
-It allows the image to “slide” off the backing paper and onto the skin when moisture is applied.
+This is applied over the release coating.
+It allows the image to “slide” off the backing paper, and onto the skin when moisture is applied.

 Temporary Tattoo Images

-There are two layers that make up the image portion of the temporary tattoo: the ink and the adhesive.
+Two layers make up the image portion of the temporary tattoo: the ink and the adhesive.

-- Ink: These are the colors that make up the temporary tattoo.
-Because fake tattoos are applied to the skin and can last up to a week, the colorants in the inks used must meet the same requirements as food, drug, and cosmetic colorants and meet strict safety requirements!
-Be sure you research a tattoo manufacturer, to ensure they comply to safety standards before applying their tattoos.
+These are the colors making up the temporary tattoo.
+Because fake tattoos are applied to dry skin and can last up to a week, the colorants in the inks used must meet strict safety requirements — the same food, drug, and cosmetic colorants must comply with.
+Be sure you research a tattoo manufacturer to ensure they comply with safety standards before applying their tattoos.

+When done with safety at the forefront, temporary tattoos can be used and applied to different types of crafts.
+You can add them to your tableware or even use them for creating beautiful greeting cards.
 So there you have it!
-Those are the different layers that make up a temporary tattoo.
+Those are the different layers that make up a temporary tattoo and other uses you can give them.
 Who would have thought that so much could go into one tiny, fun product?